-The above revenue bonds require Ciner Wyoming to maintain standby letters of credit totaling \$20.3 million at September 30, 2016 and December 31, 2015, respectively.
+Variable Rate Demand Revenue Bonds are held by Ciner Wyoming.
+These revenue bonds require the Ciner Wyoming to maintain standby letters of credit totaling \$20.3 million at March 31, 2017 and December 31, 2016, respectively.
 These letters of credit require compliance with certain covenants, including minimum net worth, maximum debt to net worth, and interest coverage ratios.
-As of September 30, 2016, Ciner Wyoming was in compliance with these debt covenants.
+As of March 31, 2017, Ciner Wyoming was in compliance with these debt covenants.